voidptr/Saltarina/README.md

 # <img src="/Saltarina/Resources/comet.ico" alt="comet logo" width="50"/> Saltarina
-Saltarina is a simple tray-based app that allows your mouse to "hop" across gaps in your monitor arrangement to the next closest monitor.
+Saltarina is a simple tray-based app that allows your mouse to "hop" across gaps between monitors to the next closest monitor.

 Saltarina maps your monitor arrangement, and watches your mouse position.
-When your mouse "hits" the edge of a screen, it hops your mouse over to the next screen over.
+When your mouse "hits" the edge of a screen, it hops over to the next screen.

 <img src="saltarina_usage.jpg" alt="monitor arrangement" width="500"/>